Pumpkin potato and sausage bake – a surprisingly delicious sheet pan dinner perfect for the season.

 - 250 ml/ 1 cup water

-- 250 g/ 8.8 oz cabanossi
+- 250 g/ 8.8 oz cabanossi Note 2

-- salt and pepper
+- fine sea salt and pepper

-Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
+- Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.

-Slice the pumpkin into wedges.
+- Slice the pumpkin into wedges.
 Arrange the wedges on the other side of the tray.
 Sprinkle them with sugar and cinnamon.

-Place in the hot oven and bake for 35-40 minutes or until almost done.
+- Bake for 35-40 minutes or until almost done.

-Serve with green salad.
+- Serve with a green salad.